metabase/metabase/docs/enterprise-guide/saml-auth0.md

 The SAML Application Name" value can be left as the default one (Metabase).

-Click in Save and enable SAML in Metabase with the toggle in the top of the page and you are good to go!
+Save your settings.
+Then enable SAML(authenticating-with-saml.html#turning-on-saml-based-sso) in Metabase, and you should be good to go!